gingerhome/gingee-examples/examples.md

-# GingerJS API Usage Examples
+# Gingee API Usage Examples

-This guide contains a list of code examples on using the varied GingerJS API modules.
-Click [here](https://gingerhome.github.io/gingerjs-docs/) conceptual details on GingerJS .
-Click [here](https://gingerhome.github.io/gingerjs-docs/docs/server-script.html) for the server script guide in GingerJS.
+This guide contains a list of code examples on using the varied Gingee API modules.
+Click [here](https://gingerhome.github.io/gingee-docs/) conceptual details on Gingee .
+Click [here](https://gingerhome.github.io/gingee-docs/docs/server-script.html) for the server script guide in Gingee.

 | Category | Example | Description |
 | :-- | :-- | :-- |